 - Heart attack.
 Write your love notes on paper hearts.
 You can buy heart-shaped sticky notes, or you can cut the hearts out of paper.
 Then stick the notes all around the house (or yard, school, or wherever).
 You can hide some of them so that the subject of your attack will have to look a little to find them.
 Looking for the notes just adds to the fun, and a note that surfaces a day or two later is a pleasant surprise.

 Do you have other helpful ideas for writing love notes?
+Discover more reasons people love each other.
 Leave a comment!

 - Learn To Write The Best Love Notes Ever

 - 25 Romantic Ways To Say 'I Love You'

 - 10 Greatest Love Stories Of All Time